 When I contacted you about an issue on my credit report, you asked me to mail in a document with my Social Security number, which I do not have.
 What should I do if I can't produce a copy of my Social Security card?

-Your Social Security number is needed in many instances, including obtaining employment, filing taxes, and may even be requested when receiving medical care.
+You can often find your Social Security number listed on tax documents or financial statements.
+You can also request a new Social Security card if yours is lost or stolen.
+Your Social Security number is needed in many instances, including when you are obtaining employment, filing taxes and receiving medical care.
 It is also an essential component of the personal identification information used when accessing and compiling your credit history information.

 How Do I Find My Social Security Number?

 For security reasons, there may be instances where you are asked to supply your Social Security card when contacting Experian or when applying for services or employment.
 If you are unsure of your Social Security number and don't have your card, you may be able to verify the number by looking at certain documents, such as your:

 If you don't have a Social Security card, you can request a new one by contacting the Social Security Administration (SSA).

 How to Request a New Social Security Card

 You can request a replacement Social Security card online with the SSA by creating or logging in to your account.
 To be eligible for a new card, you must: